Orange-Dolphin/Carousel-Character-Select-for-Ikemen-GO/README.md

 # Optional Paramaters
 ```
 p#.fp.scale = x,y;Sets how large the currently hovered character should be shown relative to regular size, defaults to 1,1
+p#.fp.cursor = (1 or 0); Enables a cursor to be show on top of the hovering character, defaults to 1
+p#.fp.cursor = (1 or 0); Sets if the cursor should scale with the main portrait, defaults to 1
 ```
 ```
 p#.fp.down = #;Sets how many characters below the main one should be shown, defaults to 0